describo/describo.github.io/src/docs/articles/creating-a-dataset.md

 ## Next steps

-So if you've made it here then you've created your own TKLabels dataset and made it available to Describo for future use.
+If you've made it here then you've created your own TKLabels dataset and loaded it into Describo for future use.

 In your next project, you can create a Vocabulary where you might define a property on File entities called `hasTkLabel` and specify that it should have a TKLabel associated.
 Then, Describo will offer